OverTheWire Bandit Walkthrough

 - Use

-to list the files in the directory.ls
+lsto list the files in the directory.ls - You’ll see a file named

-. - To read it, enclose the name in quotes or escape the spaces with
+spaces in this filename. - To read it, enclose the name in quotes or escape the spaces with

 - Use